 This strategy has been proven to be effective in changing behavior and is identified in Countermeasures That Work: A Highway Safety Countermeasure Guide For State Highway Safety Offices.
-Schools provide well-defined and somewhat controlled audiences for traffic safety programs.
-Education and other communications strategies can be tailored to a specific audience.
+Public information and education programs play a key role in preventing deaths and injuries on the roadways.
+These activities are designed to reach people in their vehicles, schools, worksites, and communities.
+This provides opportunities to reach people using existing social structures which maximizes impact and reduces the time and resources necessary for program development.
 To maximize effectiveness, appropriate funding and resources will be allocated to the planned activities.